mkrueger/icy_board/README.md

 ### Command changes

-* Conferences can now have more than one message area - message area switch is implemented with "I" command
-* "I" command switched to "IW"
+* No more hard coded commands.
+They're now all configurable

 ### PPE/Menus

 * `.MNU` files are converted to a new .toml format (in the assumption that no `.PPE` will handle `.MNU` files)
 * PCBoard is now case sensitive on unix but that does NOT apply to `.PPE` files.
-Note: May change for new `.PPE` files but will always be remain for old ones.
+Note: May change for new `.PPE` files but will always remain for old ones for compatiblity reasons.

 ### Trashcan